prathmj/starter-bundle/README.md

 +-- webpack.settings.js
 ```
 - `./src/`: The src folder contains a structure for all your project files and assets.
 All your files should be stored in this folder.
 When the bundle is deployed, these files are copied to the `./build/` folder and zipped in the `./dist/` folder.
-- `./src/scripts/`: All your JS files should be stored in this folder. `src/scripts/main.js` is the entry point.
-All source files will get compiled into `./build/bundle.js` by webpack.
+- `./src/scripts/`: All your JS files should be stored in this folder. `src/scripts/main.js` is the entry point for our starter-bundle application
+- `./src/scripts/view.js`: Contains method handlers for app events.
+See [App Methods](#app-methods)
 - `./src/scripts/cortex`: All Cortex player JS files are stored in this folder.
 These files should never be edited and are the JS core of the starter bundle.
 - `./src/styles/`: Contains CSS files and CSS related files such as fonts.
 You can include the CSS files under this folder by requiring them in JavaScript.
 See `src/scripts/view.js` for an example.
 - `./src/images/`: All image file assets under this directory will get copied to the final HTML5 app directory.
-- `./src/build/`: The build folder is where your src files will be copied and prepped for packaging.
-- `./src/dist/`: The dist folder is where your production zip will be packaged and stored.
 - `index.html` is the default html file for your app.
 You can put your app skeleton in this file or dynamically create the DOM elements in JavaScript.
-- `.eslintrc.json` is used to define any eslint rules and global variable exceptions.
-- `webpack.settings.js` is used to store global variables used in the app.

 #### Placeholder Image
 The placeholder image is displayed on initial view of your creative and when there is an error within your code.